You are Welcome! Read our new Welcoming Statements.

 We hold online Meetings for Worship on Zoom twice monthly, usually on the first and third Sundays of each month.
 We meet at 9 am and worship for 30 minutes.
 Anyone is welcome to join us.
 To attend for the first time and receive the Zoom link, contact the Clerk.

-For links to join this Zoom meeting contact us.
+For links to join this Zoom meeting, please feel free to contact us.

 Checks made out to Millville Monthly Meeting, sent to Millville Monthly Meeting Treasurer, 453 Black Run Road, Bloomsburg, PA 17815.
-(FYI: At this point we are not accepting credit cards or any other digital payments.)
+(FYI: We do not accept credit cards or other digital payments.)
 Persons interested in donating goods or services should contact the Clerk via the Contact Us form.